icpac-igad/SEWAA-forecasts/README.md

 ## How to use

-To view the interface locally in a terminal change to this directory and run
+To view the interface locally: In a terminal change to this directory and run

 > python3 -m http.server 8080 -d interface